Ithilis/Equilibrium/README.md

 - We maintain a complete, interactive changelog here: http://equilibrium.x10host.com/changelog/
 - We put a lot of time and effort to bring you this mod, and we hope you enjoy it as much as everyone else who has played it so far.
 - If you have any feedback, we will be happy to listen to you.
 However please back up your opinions with replay evidence first.

+- This mod is intended to be played without other sim mods!
+We can't guarantee compatibility or any balance if you turn 50 different mods on!